amiaopensource/ltopers/README.md

 In Finder, go to Go > Go to Folder, and enter /Volumes/$tapeid to navigate to tape in Finder.

-## Un-mounting LTO and creating XMLs
+## Un-mounting LTO and creating XML

 To unmount the tape, Ctrl-C in Terminal.